apache/druid/docs/content/operations/basic-cluster-tuning.md

 The main performance-related setting on the Overlord is the heap size.

-The heap requirements of the Overlord scale with the number of servers, segments, and tasks in the cluster.
+The heap requirements of the Overlord scale primarily with the number of running Tasks.

-You can set the Overlord heap to the same size as your Broker heap, or slightly smaller: both services have to process cluster-wide state and answer API requests about this state.
+The Overlord tends to require less resources than the Coordinator or Broker.
+You can generally set the Overlord heap to a value that's 25-50% of your Coordinator heap.

 ## Router